guilfer-dev/simple-license-viewer/README.md

-# Simple Licence Viewer
+# Simple License Viewer

-A simple web-page that fetchs the Github API and display the information about a selected licence.
+A simple web-page that fetchs the Github API and display the information about a selected license.

 <img src='./Licence Fetch Example.png'>